mvvvv/StereoKit-rust/README.md

 `cargo build_sk_rs --example main_pc --features event-loop <the path of your exportable repository>`

+On Linux, you may have to set `RUSTFLAGS="-Clinker-plugin-lto"` if you encounter any "undefined reference".

 ### Run the project's demo on your Android headset

 - Install [sdkmanager](https://developer.android.com/studio/command-line/sdkmanager)  (or Android Studio if you intend to use it).
 You'll need a Java JDK (v17 is fine).